sruthi-biju/Memora/README.md

-# Memora - Your AI Powered Journal Companion
+# manora - Your AI Powered Journal Companion

 ## Project info
 A mindful digital companion that turns your day into clarity.